kbabiy/BddStyle.UnitTesting/Readme.md

 - Tests are structured like: **Given —< When —< Then**
 	- Note that it is one-to-many ( —< ) relationship between the components
 - It can be read as: Given [initial context], When [event occurs], Then [ensure some outcomes]
-	- **Given** section describes the state of the world before you begin the test case in this scenario.
-	Can be thought of as the pre-conditions to the test
+	- **Given** section describes the state of the world before you begin the test case in this scenario Can be thought of as the pre-conditions to the test
 		- is represented by a folder in the solution structure
 		- usually (optionally) contains Context class, which is a place to write the test setup